Zach Sanford

-Zachary Michael Sanford (born November 9, 1994) is an American professional ice hockey forward for the Milwaukee Admirals in the American Hockey League (AHL) while under contract to the Nashville Predators of the National Hockey League (NHL).
+Zachary Michael Sanford (born November 9, 1994) is an American professional ice hockey forward for HC Lugano of the National League (NL).
+He was drafted 61st overall by the Washington Capitals at the 2013 NHL entry draft.
 Sanford won the Stanley Cup with the St. Louis Blues in 2019.

 Playing career

 Early career

 Sanford was born in Salem, Massachusetts before moving to Manchester, New Hampshire and attending Pinkerton Academy.
 During the 2011–12 season at Pinkerton, Sanford led the team to a Division 1 state title with 36 goals and 69 points.
 After earning the honor of New Hampshire High School Player of the Year, Sanford joined the Islanders Hockey Club of the Eastern Junior Hockey League (EJHL), recording 36 points in 37 games.

 While with the Islanders, Sanford committed to play collegiate hockey for the Boston College Eagles men's ice hockey in Division I of the National Collegiate Athletic Association (NCAA) in March 2013.
 During his first year of NHL draft eligibility, Sanford started off ranking 83rd amongst North American skaters by the NHL Central Scouting Bureau but soon raised his rank to 60th overall.
-He was shortly thereafter picked in the 2013 NHL Entry Draft in the second round, 61st overall by the Washington Capitals.
-After being drafted 61st overall in the 2013 NHL Entry Draft by the Washington Capitals, Sanford joined the Waterloo Black Hawks of the United States Hockey League.
+He was shortly thereafter picked in the 2013 NHL entry draft in the second round, 61st overall by the Washington Capitals.
+After being drafted 61st overall in the 2013 NHL entry draft by the Washington Capitals, Sanford joined the Waterloo Black Hawks of the United States Hockey League.